Liechtenstein Food Guide

 Essential food safety information to help you enjoy Liechtenstein's cuisine safely and confidently.

-Wash fruits and vegetables thoroughly under clean running water before consuming them, even if they appear pre-washed.
-This helps remove any residual pesticides or bacteria.
+Rinse fruits and vegetables under clean running water before eating, even when they look pre-washed.
+It clears off any leftover pesticide residue or bacteria.

 Dietary Options